The REAL Deal Reuse Store and Environment Centre

 - inkjet/laser print cartridges

-- single use batteries (no large e.g. car batteries)
+- batteries: single use household or rechargeable (no large e.g. car batteries)

 - plastic outer milk bags